New Diabetic Meal Pack: Suitable for type 2 diabetes and pre diabetes

 Hydration.
 Dehydration can impair blood sugar response.
 Drinking adequate water not only fights dehydration, but it can also help your body get rid of excess glucose.

 Your weight.
-If you’re above a healthy weight, then even a small weight loss can make a huge difference to managing your diabetes.
+If you’re above a healthy weight, then even a small weight loss can make a huge difference to managing high blood sugars and diabetes.
 Aim for just a 5-10% reduction in your overall bodyweight to start.

-Diabetes is a serious condition and there is not a one size fits all approach.
+Diabetes and prediabetes are serious conditions and there is not a one size fits all approach.
 You should always take responsibility for self-monitoring and adjusting your eating and lifestyle habits to suit your condition.
 All diabetics should regularly monitor their own blood sugar levels and watch the impact of the foods they eat.

 If you’re looking for more help, check in with your doctor or a diabetes dietitian for personalised advice.
 See here for dietitian services.